Lisa Driscoll (chair) | Jeanne Fazekas | Laura A. Giachetti | Nathan Knopp | Marnie Hall Martin | Eron M. McMillen | Jennifer Ramsey

 Cal U hosts two TRIO Upward Bound programs, Fayette and Monongahela.

 - The Fayette Project serves as many as 93 high school students per year in the Albert Gallatin Area, Brownsville Area, Connellsville Area, Laurel Highlands and Uniontown Area school districts.

 - The Monongahela Project serves up to 63 high school students per year in Carmichaels Area, Jefferson-Morgan, Waynesburg Central and California Area schools.

 Upward Bound (UB) helps high school students prepare for and succeed in college after high school.
-The program offers a wide array of services that include academic and career guidance, college tours, exposure to college majors/careers, tutoring and study skills, applications for college and financial planning, fee waivers and college planning workshops, cultural exposure and field trips.
-Students can also earn up to nine college credits prior to high school graduation that will transfer to desire post-secondary institution.
+The program offers a wide array of services that include academic and career guidance; college tours; exposure to college majors/careers; tutoring and study skills; applications for college and financial planning; fee waivers and college planning workshops; cultural exposure; and field trips.
+Students can also earn up to nine college credits prior to high school graduation that will transfer to a desired post-secondary institution.

 Anyone interested in learning more about this opportunity should contact the TRIO Upward Bound office at 724-938-4470.